 Overview of the Market

-In the UK, the Market Research and Public Opinion Polling industry is estimated to be worth a value of £3.9bn, with a growth rate of -0.9% between 2014 and 2019.
-This is forecast to increase to 1.3% from 2019 to 2024 to £4.1bn.
+In the UK, the Market Research and Public Opinion Polling industry is estimated to be worth a value of £5.1bn, with a growth rate of 1.7% between 2017 and 2022.
+This is forecast to increase to 3.8% from 2022 to 2027.
+With technological investment, players have aimed to develop sophisticated methods of data collection and analysis.
 Market research services are correlated with business investment as firms look to evidence the rationale for expansion and innovation.
-Opinion polling activity too has gained momentum in the period, spurred by demand for EU referendum opinions.

 M&A Activity in the Sector